splunk-soar-connectors/.github/.github/CONTRIBUTING.md

   - Release notes validation
   - Static tests

-Additionally, our CI/CD pipeline runs these checks on every push:
+Additionally, our CI/CD pipeline runs these checks on every push, these can be viewed on the pull request:

 - **Pre-commit Checks**:
   - Listed above